How does health research go on to inform health practice and policy?

 Your teaching team

-Mairead is a Senior Clinical Lecturer in Obstetrics and a former Research Fellow with the Wellcome Trust.
+Mairead is a Reader in Obstetrics and a former Research Fellow with the Wellcome Trust.
 Her work is helping to improve women’s experiences and the outcomes of childbirth around the globe.

 View Amudha’s profileWhere this will take you